-Advantages of Distributed Database System
+Advantages and Disadvantages of Distributed Databases

 1. Increased reliability and availability – A distributed database system is robust to failure to some extent.
 Hence, it is reliable when compared to a Centralized database system.